 Just like Kent Wang said, the white-on-white leaf print is almost invisible on the cotton square.
 I’ve worn mine as my default white square for the past few weeks and only a handful of very observant people have noticed.
 The edge was tightly rolled, and the cloth had a pleasant hand.
 I gave mine a nice iron to see if I could get it really crisp and crease free, and had no problems doing so.
 That said, I usually just toss it in my pocket and chalk the wrinkles up to some sprezzatura.
 Overall it’s a great basic, and I can see why Kent Wang loves it so much.

-Finally the Kent Wang cufflinks.
+Finally, the Kent Wang cufflinks.
 Again, I was skeptical.
 I’m extremely fastidious about my cuffs.
-Half the time I wear silk knots because they hold the tightest, and the other half the time I wear one of two or three pairs of links that I carefully selected to hold my cuffs at an exactly proper distance.
-Typically I find double-sided or bar cufflinks leave your cuffs looking limp and unpolished.
+Half the time, I wear silk knots because they hold the tightest, and the other half, I wear one of two or three pairs of links that I carefully selected to hold my cuffs at an exactly proper distance.
+Typically, I find double-sided or bar cufflinks leave your cuffs looking limp and unpolished.
 But I think I’m a convert.

 Kent Wang sent me the sterling and mother of pearl ovals.
 The sterling silver has a nice heft to it, and while the little chain links felt fragile at first, I quickly realized there was nothing to worry about.
 The mother of pearl is set cleanly, and best of all the links slide easily though one’s cuffs.
 “It seems to me like one reason for the popularity of toggle cufflinks is because people are making the design side huge.